-The Student Senate shall consist of the President, Vice-President, Treasurer, Secretary, President of Knights Activities Planning, two students from each class (freshmen, sophomores, juniors, seniors), and the Presidents of each Residence Hall Council.
-Freshmen who want to become Senators must be nominated by a faculty member, or nominate themselves, within the first 30 days of the Academic year.
+The Student Senate shall consist of the President, Vice-President, Treasurer, Secretary, President of Knights Activities Planning, two student representatives from each class (freshmen, sophomores, juniors, seniors).
+Freshmen who want to become Senators must be nominated by a member of the SGA Senate, or they may nominate themselves by submitting written interest in the position to the SGA President, within the first 30 days of the Academic year.
 Freshman Senators shall be elected through a majority of the standing Senate, with the President of the SGA acting as a tiebreaker.
 The Dean of Students (or designee) shall serve as Advisor for the Senate.